slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

     }
 ```

 URL cracking provides a fairly robust way to provide custom views for just about every file type, path or filename.
-View Factories are asked to crack URLs in a first-registered basis so there is no garaunteed order at this time.
+View Factories are asked to crack URLs in a first-registered basis so there is no guaranteed order at this time.

 ```